Anyon dispersion from non-uniform magnetic field on the sphere

 where $m = -s,-s+1,\dots,s$, $\alpha_{s, m} = \sqrt{\frac{(2s+1)!}{4\pi\, (s-m)!(s+m)!}}$, and $\beta^R_m$ is a normalization constant.
 When $Q^R$ is symmetric about the rotation around the $z$ axis, $m$ coincides with the $L_z$ angular momentum quantum number.

 We consider the following rotationally symmetric magnetic potential parameterized by $R>0$:

 Its associated magnetic field is given by

 which reduces to the uniform case at $R=1$.
 For $R > 1$ ($R < 1$), this field is more concentrated at the north (south) pole as shown in Fig.~\ref{fig:magfield} (a,b).
 The two cases are related by the inversion $z \mapsto 1/z$, so for the remainder of this paper, we will restrict ourselves to $R \geq 1$.
-With this choice of $Q^R$, we find the normalization constant $\beta_m^R$ takes the simple form
+With this choice of $Q^R$, we find the normalization constant $\beta_m^R = 2(s+m+1) \log R$.
+Note that we chose $\alpha_{s, m}$ such that $\beta_m^{R=1} = 0$.
+The effect of $R > 1$ on the single-particle wave functions is illustrated in Fig.~\ref{fig:magfield} (c-f).
+The states with $m > 0$ are near the north pole and get more squeezed whereas the states with $m < 0$ are near the south pole and become more widely spread.